Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 ## Overview

-**SpiraTest** is a web-based quality assurance and **test management system** with integrated release scheduling and defect tracking.
-SpiraTest includes the ability to execute manual tests, record the results and log any associated defects.
+[SpiraTest](https://www.inflectra.com/SpiraTest/) is a web-based quality assurance and **test management system** with integrated release scheduling and defect tracking.
+SpiraTest includes the ability to handle manual, exploratory and automated tests, record the results and log any associated defects.

-When you use SpiraTest with Rapise you get the ability to store your Rapise automated tests inside the central SpiraTest repository with full version control and test scheduling capabilities:
+When you use SpiraTest with Rapise you get the ability to store your Rapise automated tests inside the central SpiraTest document repository with full version control and test scheduling capabilities:

 ![Architecture](./img/spiratest_integration1.png)